- Purchase the complete Expat Arrivals Sao Paulo Guide (PDF)

 - CON: The heat

-Because of its location on the southern coast, temperatures are a lot more moderate than in the rest of the country.
+Owing to its location on the southern coast, temperatures are more moderate than in the rest of the country.
 But summers can be uncomfortable, with the mercury continually hovering between 77°F (25°C) and 85°F (30°C).
 Rain is also common, so expats shouldn't forget to pack their raincoats and umbrellas.

 Are you an expat living in Sao Paulo?